Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

 YouTube subscribers are the viewers who follow or subscribe to your account so they can get notifications and easy access whenever you post new content.

-Having subscribers is crucial to your YouTube channel because those are the people who are most likely to like, comment, and share your videos with others, thereby helping you to grow your reach even further.
+Having subscribers is crucial to your YouTube channel because those are the most likely to like, comment, and share your videos with others, thereby helping you grow your reach even further.

-Although YouTube doesn’t pay you based on the number of subscribers your channel has, more subscribers usually equates to more video views, which results in higher income.
+Although YouTube pay you not based on the number of subscribers your channel has, more subscribers usually equates to more video views, which results in higher income.

-It’s important to note that you may still be able to start making money (even while your channel is young and your number of subscribers is relatively small) by picking a popular topic and engaging in affiliate marketing on YouTube.
+It’s important to note that you may still be able to start making money (even while your channel is young and your number of subscribers is relatively small) by picking a popular topic and engaging in affiliate marketing here.

 For example, you can create videos reviewing a popular product and then add links to the sales page for that affiliate product.
-This is a great way to start earning money even when you have a very low subscriber count.
+This is a great way to start earning money regardless of how many subscribers you currently have.

 But, for most YouTubers, success begins at 1 million subscribers.
-Once you become known as an influencer, creating videos on YouTube can become a very lucrative job.
+Once you become known as an influencer, creating content on YouTube can become a very lucrative job.

-When you get to this point, it’s also important to maintain high levels of engagement from your audience because the estimated variance based on video engagement will impact your potential earnings.
+When you get to this point, it’s also essential to maintain high levels of engagement from your audience because the estimated variance based on video engagement will impact your potential earnings.